 Through it, the government promotes Georgia as a growing market with minimal red tape, low utility prices, and very competitive labour costs.

 According to the programme’s official website, the apparel production sector ‘is characterised by […an] extremely cheap workforce (around $265 per month)’.

-Their brochure on manufacturing also boasts a ‘favourable labour code’, continuing on to say that, ‘the country doesn’t have minimum wage regulations and compensation for labour depends on the agreement between employee and employer’.
+Their brochure on manufacturing also boasts of a ‘favourable labour code’, continuing on to say that, ‘the country doesn’t have minimum wage regulations and compensation for labour depends on the agreement between employee and employer’.

 In fact, there is a minimum wage in Georgia, one that has not changed since 1999.
 It is a mere ₾20 ($7) per month — a bitter point of contention for trade unions and labour rights activists.

 Produce in Georgia has succeeded in promoting ‘nearshoring’ — a relatively new tendency in the apparel sector that allows major brands to save on shipping costs to EU markets by producing in Eastern Europe, the Caucasus, and Turkey.